mauriciocarvalho01/ctrl_cache/README.md

 # ctrl_cache
-Used clean architecture and test-driven development
+ - Used clean architecture and test-driven development
+ - Development with YAGNI principle, or "You Ain't Gonna Need It"